-Based on in house manufacturer testing in 2018 of a newly available 1000mg Subgam product, which indicated a slightly lower anti-tetanus potency, the recommended dose of 250IU is 1 vial of the 1000mg product (equivalent to 6.4mls) to be administered intramuscularly in divided doses.

-Please note this is contrary to the SPC which currently indicates a subcutaneous route of administration only, as this is the most common usage.
-PHE has not yet undertaken formal testing of other HNIg products for subcutaneous or intramuscular use but similar levels of anti-tetanus potency are likely, based on their immunoglobulin concentration.
+Based on in house manufacturer testing in 2018 of a newly available 1000mg Subgam product, which indicated a slightly lower anti-tetanus potency, the recommended dose of 250IU is 1 vial of the 1000mg product (equivalent to 6.4mls) to be administered intramuscularly in divided doses (please note previously both intramuscular and subcutaneous routes of administration were included in the product license although current license includes subcutaneous route only; however PHE recommends the intramuscular route).
+National Institute for Biological Standards and Control (NIBSC) Testing has also been carried out on 2 other HNIG products for subcutaneous or intramuscular use (Cuvitru 20% and Gammanorm 16.5%) with similar levels of anti-tetanus potency based on their immunoglobulin concentration (see Appendix 2).
+The dosage recommendations for the management of tetanus-prone wounds using IM-Tig or HNIG for subcutaneous use are summarised in the Table 5.

-The dose guidelines for management of tetanus prone wounds using IM-Tig or HNIG for subcutaneous use are summarised in the table overleaf:
+Table 5: The dose guidelines for management of tetanus-prone wounds using IM-Tig or HNIG for subcutaneous use.

-Indications IM-TIG Subgam 16%

-For most uses 250 IU 1 vial

-If more than 24 hours have elapsed or there is risk of heavy contamination or following burns.
-500 IU 2 vials
+Indications IM-TIG Subgam 16% Cuvitru 20% Gammanorm 16.5% For most uses 250 IU 6.4ml 4.5ml 5ml If more than 24 hours have elapsed or there is risk of heavy contamination or following burns 500 IU 12.8ml 9ml 10ml